vPeteWalker/midway/failure/failure.rst

 CVM Failure
 ===========

 In this section, we will be simulating a Controller Virtual Machine (CVM) failure by executing a command that will shut off the CVM unexpectedly (versus a gradual shutdown for maintenance).
 This test demonstrates the ability of Nutanix's AOS to immediately failover storage I/O operations to another CVM in the cluster without interruption to any VMs running on that host.
-This is all done while running a continuous ping and/or workload simulation via X-Ray or similar to illustrate a real world failure scenario.

 There are two example scenarios you can run to demonstrate the cluster resiliency during this event:

    - BASIC: Create two VMs, one on the host that is running the CVM you are shutting down, one on a host that will remain untouched.
-Begin a continuous ping between these VMs prior to issuing the shutdown command via SSH, and observe that there are no lost pings or X-Ray VM interruption post-CVM shutdown.
+Begin a continuous ping between these VMs prior to issuing the shutdown command via SSH, and observe that there are no lost pings.

    - RECOMMENDED: Use X-ray to run OLTP or VDI workload.